ssshiva1333/kali-static-ip-assigner/README.md

 # kali-static-ip-assigner
-The tool is written to assign static ip address for interfaces.
+The tool is written to assign static ip address for interfaces on Linux OS